Key Takeaways

 Metabolic changes move equal to pH.
 When the metabolic system drives the disturbance, pH and HCO3 move in the same direction.
 High pH (alkalemia) pairs with high HCO3 (metabolic alkalosis).
 Low pH (acidemia) pairs with low HCO3 (metabolic acidosis).

-This pattern recognition tool allows clinicians to categorize a disorder in seconds.
-A patient with pH 7.50 and PaCO2 28 mmHg has respiratory alkalosis (high pH, low CO2-opposite pattern).
-A patient with pH 7.28 and HCO3 16 mEq/L has metabolic acidosis (low pH, low HCO3-equal pattern).
-ROME removes the need to memorize four separate acid-base disorder definitions.
+This pattern recognition tool lets clinicians categorize a disorder in seconds.
+A patient with pH 7.50 and PaCO2 28 mmHg has respiratory alkalosis (high pH, low CO2, the opposite pattern).
+A patient with pH 7.28 and HCO3 16 mEq/L has metabolic acidosis (low pH, low HCO3, the equal pattern).
+Keeping ROME on your bedside chart removes the need to memorize four separate acid-base disorder definitions.

 Clinical governance and ABG documentation standards